Find Grad Schools

 115 Yearly Graduations

-The 13th most popular school in the country for ME majors who are seeking their master's degree is Purdue University - Main Campus.
+Purdue University - Main Campus is the 13th most popular school in the nation for students seeking a master's degree in me.
 Each year, around 46,600 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $9,718 per year, while in-state graduate students, on average, pay $9,718 per year.
-During the 2020-2021 academic year, 115 people received their master's degree in ME from Purdue.
-About 14% of this group were women, and 9% were students from an underrepresented racial-ethnic group.
+During the most recent year for which we have data, 115 people received their master's degree in me from Purdue.
+About 17% of this group were women, and 13% were students from an underrepresented racial-ethnic group.

 #14